Inside Story

 - The court was empowered to analyze, interpret and codify Indian rules and regulations.

-As a consequence of the emergence of the spirit of laissez-faire and Napolean’s continental system, Charter Act 1813 was introduced.
+As a consequence of the emergence of the spirit of laissez-faire and Napolean’s continental system, Charter Act 1813 was introduced that outlined the following legislations:

 - End of EIC’s Trade Monopoly in India except for Trade on Tea and Trade with China.

 - Educational Enrichment in India: The Britishers allotted Rs.
-1 lakh for enriching Indian Educational System and to encourage scientific knowledge amongst natives of the country.
+1 lakh for enriching the Indian Educational System and encouraging scientific knowledge amongst natives of the country.

 - Defined separation of commercial transactions and revenue administration between the Board of Control and Court of Directors

-- Complete Centralization of legislative powers in Bengal: Under this enactment, the legislative powers were entirely centralized in Bengal.
-Now, the Governor-General of Bengal was renamed Governor-General of India.
+- Complete Centralization of legislative powers in Bengal: Under this enactment, the legislative powers were entirely centralized in Bengal and now, the Governor-General of Bengal was renamed Governor-General of India.
 (The first Governor-General of India was William Bentinck.) and his council called Indian Council.

-- Complete End of EIC’s Trade Monopoly in India: Now the company completely reduced to an administrative entity since its trading monopoly including Trade in Tea and Trade with China ended.
+- Complete End of EIC’s Trade Monopoly in India: Now the company’s functionality completely reduced to an administrative entity since its trading monopoly including Trade in Tea and Trade with China were ended.

-- Addition of law member in GGC for professional advice on law-making
+- Addition of law member in Governor-General In Council for professional advice on law-making

 - Codification and Consolidation of Indian laws